 Southall Ever After

-Southall Ever After was a festival held across Wolfields Park and Southall Park this summer with Southall Community Alliance, UAL and Gunnersbury Park Museum.
+Southall Ever After was a festival held across Wolfields Park and Southall Park this summer with Southall Community Alliance, UAL and Gunnersbury Park Museum, supported by University of the Arts London (UAL) and Arts & Humanities Research Council.
 We set out to engage with various South Asian Community groups in Southall and connect them to our collection of Dennis Morris photographs.

 Southall Ever After festival celebrated the diverse communities in Southall and reflect on their personal and collective past, present and future through creative workshops.